ytorg/Yotter/README.md

 * **nitterInstance**: Nitter instance that will be used when fetching Twitter content.
 Format must be `https://<NitterInstance.tld>/`
 * **maxInstanceUsers**: Max users on the instance.
 When set to `0` it closes registrations.
 * **location**: Location of the server.
+* **restrictPublicUsage**: When set to `false` the instance allows non-registered users to use some routes (i.e /watch?v=..., /ytsearch, /channel...).
+See [this section](https://github.com/pluja/Yotter/blob/dev-indep/SELF-HOSTING.md#removing-log-in-restrictions)

 # Contributing
 Contributors are always welcome.
 You can help in many ways: Coding, organizing, designing, [donating](#donate), maintaining...
 You choose what you want to help with!